osmcode/osmium-filter/README.md

 No real documentation yet, but this will give you some ideas:

-    A | B       A or B
+    A or B

-    A & B       A and B
+    A and B

-    A B         Same as A & B
+    not A

     highway     Tag key exists